apiaryio/api-elements/docs/element-definitions.md

 An API Elements document MAY be extended by providing a [profile link](https://www.ietf.org/rfc/rfc6906.txt) that describes how non-specification elements should be handled.

-Additionally, an `extension` element is provided as a way to extend API Elements documents to include additional data not expressed by the elements in this specification.
+Additionally, an `extension` element is provided as a way to extend API Elements documents to include additional data not expressed by the elements in this specification. `extension` elements should be placed within an elements attributes under the key `extensions`.

 When the `extension` element is used, it SHOULD include a profile link that provides information on how the content and attributes SHOULD be handled.
 Additionally, the presence of an `extension` element MUST NOT change the meaning of the rest of the API Elements document in which it is found.
 In other words, a tool SHOULD be able to safely ignore an `extension` element.